Yankees star Judge tries again for AL-record 62nd home run | Federal News Network

 Season HR Total: 61

-Friday’s Game: Went 1 for 2 with two walks in a 2-1 loss to Baltimore.
+Saturday’s Game: Went 0 for 2, striking out twice, walking twice and getting hit by a pitch in an 8-0 win over Baltimore.
+He fouled off a pair of 3-0 pitches his last two times up.
 Judge also is bidding for the first Triple Crown since Detroit’s Miguel Cabrera in 2012.
-Judge leads the AL with 130 RBIs and trails Minnesota’s Luis Arraez in the batting race by .3147 to .3141.
+Judge leads the...

 READ MORE